 Panama encourages the use of the IATA Travel Pass app.
 This app will have up-to-date information on travel restrictions, authorised labs for COVID-19 tests and vaccine information.
 It will have the option to enter personal data, such as vaccination information and tests undertaken.
 The government will accept the “OK to Travel” certification from this app as a validation for COVID-19 tests for travellers.

 You will be required to give the address of your accommodation and a contact telephone number.
-You will also be required to download a tracing application to your smartphone.

 Children and young people

 There are no specific requirements for children and young people.